 If your business fails to file its report by the appropriate deadline, then the state of North Carolina will issue a “Grounds for” (dissolution) notice saying that you have 60 days to file the report before your business is dissolved.
 The state doesn’t assess any type of late fee for delinquent reports, but dissolution of your company could make you personally liable for any debts or other financial obligations incurred by the company.
 However, you have 5 years to file all past due reports in order to reinstate your business.

 The cost of filing your annual report will depend upon the type of business that you own.
-C corporations have the cheapest filing fees, while those for LLCs are much higher.
+C corporations have the cheapest filing fees, while those for an LLC annual filing are much higher.

 If you file online, you can use an ACH debit or a credit card to pay the fee.

-If you want to file by mail, enclose a check or money order and send the annual report and payment to:
+If you want to file by mail, enclose a check or money order and send the annual report and payment to the Department of the Secretary of State.

 Every annual report filed with the state of North Carolina must contain the same information.
 The following is a list of what to include in your business’s annual report: